antxamp/Election_Analysis/README.md

    -  Software: Python 3.7.6, Visual Studio Code, 1.55.0

 ## Audit Results
-The anaslysis of the election show that:
+The analysis of the election show that:

    -  There were 369,711 votes cast in the election.